Pillar Two – how it works

 Which businesses do OECD Pillar Two rules apply to?

 The rules apply to multi-national enterprises (MNEs) with annual consolidated revenues of at least €750 million in at least two out of the prior four accounting periods.
+They apply for accounting periods commencing on or after 31 December 2023, and therefore the first period in scope of the rules will depend upon the accounting period of the group.
 Common structures likely to be impacted are those involving:

 Every global organisation with global revenues of €750m or more will need to act to be compliant with Pillar Two.
 In addition, organisations that are close to the threshold will need to actively monitor whether they continue to fall outside of scope and, if on a growth trajectory, take action to prepare for Pillar Two compliance when they cross the revenue threshold.

-Do you have a plan in place to prepare?
+Do you have a Pillar Two plan in place?

 Pillar Two will have both short and long-term impacts.
 In scope MNEs should expect a significant increase in their compliance burden as the calculations needed are complex and many of the data points required may not currently be tracked, requiring updates to your systems and changes to existing compliance processes.